samekh-resh/samekh-resh/README.md

 <p> In my freetime, I love hiking and knitting.
 I haven't knitted a full sweater or socks yet, but I do love making a good scarf.
 Socks are next!
 I love taking off my shoes, letting my feet hit the bare ground and just existing on the planet like a flower for a bit.
 Reading is essential and such a good relaxer.
 Deep diving in water or bivouac in a forest.</p>

-<p>  am reachable on twitter, linkedin and github and twitch!
+<p> I am reachable on twitter, linkedin and github and twitch!
 Please be patient,as I will be adding them in the near future.
 I look forward to coding and chatting with you all. </p>

 <!---
 samekh-resh/samekh-resh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.